 A wise old man once told me, "A clean life is a long life."
-I tell this to my nine-year-old son all the time; he has a habit of keeping a messy room (which sometimes includes some strange odors, too).
+I tell my nine-year-old son this all the time; he has a habit of keeping a messy room (which sometimes includes some strange odors).
 His room would definitely benefit from a few cinnamon sticks!
-Part of having a clean life in your home is ensuring that it smells good.
-There are numerous ways to get your home smelling good, from using scented cleaning products to potpourri, plug-in deodorizers, sprays and more.
-But one of the most overlooked methods for getting a great scent for your home is the use of cinnamon.
+Part of leading a clean life in your home is ensuring that it smells good, with methods that range from using scented cleaning products to potpourri, plug-in deodorizers, sprays and more.
+But one of the most overlooked ways of getting a great scent for your home is the use of cinnamon.
 Not only is using cinnamon easy, simple and natural, but it is also inexpensive.

-After you are finished cleaning, there are some great ways to use cinnamon and essential oil of cinnamon to keep your home smelling great.
-The smell of cinnamon is often associated with the feelings of warmth.
-Many report that cinnamon makes them feel warm, safe and protected.
-I don't think that there are many people who don't like the aroma of fresh cinnamon buns baking in the oven!
+After you are finished cleaning, cinnamon and essential oil of cinnamon can keep your home smelling great.
+The smell of cinnamon is often associated with feelings of warmth, safety, and protection.
+There aren't many people who dislike the aroma of fresh cinnamon buns baking in the oven!

-Did you know that cinnamon can also be used as an inspect repellent?
-Recent studies have shown that pure cinnamon oil is particularly effective in killing mosquito larvae, as well as acting as an all-purpose insect repellent.
+Did you know cinnamon works as an inspect repellent?
+Pure cinnamon oil is particularly effective at killing mosquito larvae, as well as acting as an all-purpose insect repellent.
 By adding a few drops of cinnamon oil to your favorite lotion or sunscreen, you can make your own natural and safe insect repellent.
-There have also been studies which report that ants do not like cinnamon and will stay away from it.
+Apparently, ants do not like cinnamon either and will stay away from it.
 Try placing some cinnamon sticks in problem ant areas in and around your home to get rid of an ant problem.
-If your ant problems still persist, you may want to consult with an exterminator.
+If your ant problems persist, you may want to consult with an exterminator.

 Here are a few ways you can put cinnamon to use in your home:

-1. Potpourri: There are different types of potpourri you can make with cinnamon, from stove top/wet potpourri to dry potpourri in a dish.
-For stove top potpourri, just boil some water in a 4-quart pot (or the size of your choice) and add a few tablespoons of ground cinnamon or 4-5 cinnamon sticks.
-You can even try adding some apples and making your potpourri into a compote or apple cider drink.
-This stove top potpourri method serves two purposes: It banishes odors and replaces them with a deliciously homey fragrance while providing you with a delicious drink or dessert.
-Check out this recipe for Cinnamon Pears with Strawberry Sauce.
-For dry cinnamon potpourri, just sprinkle a few drops of essential oil of cinnamon on any dry potpourri and place in a shallow bowl on a radiator or on top of the fridge.
-This type of potpourri works great for deodorizing a bathroom too.
+1. Potpourri: For stove top potpourri, boil water in a 4-quart pot (or the size of your choice) and add a tablespoon of ground cinnamon or 4-5 cinnamon sticks.
+Try adding some diced apples and turning your potpourri into a compote or apple cider drink -- or check out this recipe for Cinnamon Pears with Strawberry Sauce.
+For dry cinnamon potpourri, sprinkle a few drops of essential oil of cinnamon on any prepared dry potpourri and place in a shallow bowl on a radiator or on top of the fridge.
+This works well for deodorizing a bathroom too.

 2. Room freshener: For a quick and super-simple deodorizer, place a few tablespoons of ground cinnamon in a bowl and place it on a table, coffee table or shelf.